TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 > Next, I wanted things to scale while still being cognizant of the maintained state, that's crucial here -- (Remember, ElasticSearch is a distributed database).
 So, we've increased the number of replicas.
 I had to optimise performance as well, so had to define resource requests and limits.
 This enabled me to ensure we've got sufficient resources for ElasticSearch, while not overwhelming / overconsuming system resources.

+> Simultaneusly, I had to focus on Data Persistence to improve durability, I had to ensure that data is persistently stored across pod restarts and deployments. hence, we utilised `PersistentVolumeClaim` Plus, a rolling update strategy for minimal downtime

 ---